 There is increasing evidence for the benefit of TMS in treating other off-label indications.
 Patients with the additional following conditions may benefit from TMS:

 - Chronic Pain

 - Clinical Depression

 How Does TMS Therapy Work?

-Through the use of a treatment coil, TMS generates highly concentrated magnetic fields that turn on and off very rapidly.
-These magnetic fields are similar to those produced by a magnetic resonance imaging (MRI) system.
-Usually, the treatment coil is applied to the left, front side of the head.
+Through the use of a specialized treatment coil, TMS generates highly concentrated magnetic fields that turn on and off very rapidly to activate the appropriate part of the brain.
+Usually, the treatment coil is applied to the left, front side of the head in the area of the brain called the Dorsolateral Pre-frontal Cortex (DLPFC).
 This part of the brain is involved in mood regulation.
 The Mindful Approach integrates Neuronavigation Targeted TMS to individualize the treatment to each patient’s unique anatomical features.